Attack Ring: Reverse Dragon

 The Hasbro version of this part is significantly thicker than the Takara version to reduce breakage (though it still breaks somewhat often), adding some weight but having fairly minimal performance impact.

-There is a second, even more reinforced mold from Hasbro which fills in most of the area behind the spikes with a thin layer of plastic.
+There is a second, even more reinforced mold from Hasbro used in the 2005 BBA Championship release which fills in most of the area behind the spikes with a thin layer of plastic and adds a small spike in the area sprouting from the central ring of the AR for further reinforcement.
 While this largely negates breakage issues, the overall performance impact is likely minimal.